-Over the next week or two we will be running three synopses of parts of the opening chapter of John Smith’s Imperialism in the 21st Century (New York, Monthly Review Press, 2016).
+Over the next several weeks we will be running three or four synopses of parts of the opening chapter of John Smith’s Imperialism in the 21st Century (New York, Monthly Review Press, 2016).
 The synopsis and commentary below is written by Phil Duncan.

 Marx began Capital not with a sweeping historical survey but with an examination of the humble commodity.
 He did this because the commodity is the cell of capitalism and within a single commodity can be found the key contradictions of capitalism as a whole socio-economic system of production.
 Especially the contradiction between value (which takes the form of exchange-value) and use-value.